siyushin/drawers/privacy.md

 ## User Content

-All text files, images, and other files displayed in Drawers are kept in a local folder on a device.
+All text files, images, and other files displayed in Drawers are kept in a local folder on user's hard driver.
 At no time is any user content sent to  or obtained by developer of Dawers, or any third party.

 ## Changes